 The Takaoka Plant is situated along the Oyabe River, which runs north-south through the city.
 The plant was established in 1956 to manufacture polyvinyl chloride resins and expanded as the mass production site for the product over a half century until the company exited the business in 2008.
-During that time, the plant began producing such current mainstay products as hydrogenated nitrile rubber Zetpol[®] and semiconductors etching gas ZEORORA[®].
+During that time, the plant began producing such current mainstay products as hydrogenated nitrile rubber Zetpol[®], semiconductors etching gas ZEORORA[®], and the organic coating isulation material ZEOCOAT[®] for electric devices.
 The plant also became home to the Precision Optics Laboratory and a medical laboratory, establishing itself as the center of cutting-edge research at ZEON.

 The plant is adjacent to a residential community and strives to ensure the security of the local community through daily safety-assurance activities and regular emergency-preparedness training.
-ZEON was the organizer of the 6th Toyama-Takaoka District Responsible Care Community Dialogue conference held in fiscal 2011 to foster deeper dialogue with the local community through an introduction of safety initiatives and a plant tour.
-The conference was highly regarded among the participants.
+At the National Industrial Safety and Health Convention held in Toyama Prefecture in 2012, ZEON was recognized for its attitude to safety efforts and the results it has achieved, and subsequently received a letter of appreciation from the Japan Industrial Safety & Health Association.

-In 2012, the plant turns 56 years of age, but it is still well in its prime and all employees continue to strive towards excellence with the spirit that the future of ZEON will be born in Takaoka.
+In 2013, the plant turns 57 years of age, but it is still well in its prime and all employees continue to strive towards excellence with the spirit that the future of ZEON will be born in Takaoka.
 The plant will continue to listen carefully to the needs of the local community to ensure the sustainment of an environment rich in harmony and co-prosperity.